adrianbj/SVGSymbolsToAISymbols/README.md

 # SVGSymbolsToAISymbols

+This Illustrator script will convert SVG symbols to illustrator symbols.

-Convert files of SVG symbols into separate Illustrator symbol palettes
+Each file of SVG symbols will be converted into separate a Illustrator symbol palette.

 This was developed from the FreehandToAI.jsx distributed by Adobe.